openhwgroup/cvw/README.md

 # core-v-wally
 Configurable RISC-V Processor

-Wally is a 5-stage pipelined processor configurable to support all the standard RISC-V options, incluidng RV32/64, A, C, F, D, and M extensions, FENCE.I, and the various privileged modes and CSRs.
+Wally is a 5-stage pipelined processor configurable to support all the standard RISC-V options, incluidng RV32/64, A, C, F, D, Q, M, and Zb* extensions, FENCE.I, and the various privileged modes and CSRs.
 It is written in SystemVerilog.
 It passes the RISC-V Arch Tests and boots Linux on an FPGA.

 ![Wally block diagram](wallyriscvTopAll.png)